 However, make sure not to feed them just vegetables, and you also need to feed them flakes, pellets, and veggies.
-As part of a balanced diet, fish consume pellets, flakes, veggies, and fruits.
+As part of a balanced diet, fish eat fruits, flakes, veggies, and pellets.

 Make sure your fish only eat 20 to 25 percent of vegetables from their daily diet so that they can get all the nutrients they need without putting their health at risk.

 The proper amount of vegetables you can feed them is to serve the vegetables that the fish can finish in 4 to 6 minutes.

 To begin, wash all the vegetables to remove any hazardous chemicals or pesticides.
 In addition, try to supply pellets, flakes, live plants, fruits, and vegetables to help them maintain their nutrition.

 Vitamins A, C, and K, as well as potassium, are abundant in tomatoes.
 Raw tomatoes are more nutritious and healthier than cooked or boiled tomatoes.

 Your fish will have no trouble digesting them due to their high water content.
 Because of their high fiber content, tomatoes are not only healthful and good for their nutritional value but also for reducing constipation in fish.

 Tomatoes are more useful for fish due to their antibacterial, anti-fungal, anti-inflammatory, and anti-parasite properties.

 In addition, they improve the immunological system and growth of fish.
 However, it is important to remember that too many tomatoes can be dangerous to your fish because they have a lot of salt and sugar.

 Can Fish Eat Carrots?